Uncertain Pronunciations and Coding:

 A problem for Web designers tackling accessibility is with pronunciation ambiguities.
 This can add a volume of work to every page and it is daunting.
 Should we spend time coding for accessibility or creating content?
 Our time is limited and we probably can’t do both without sacrificing one or the other or cutting back on something else.

-Consider the word that’s spelled “r e a d”.
+Consider, for a semantic difference, the word that’s spelled “r e a d”.
 It can be pronounced /reed/ or /red/.
 It’s unlikely that text-to-speech (TTS) programs can tell the difference by context, so we have to write code specifically for TTS software that won’t interfere with how sightful users will experience the website.
 Even if TTS software can sometimes parse context to determine a pronunciation, it probably can’t always, or even most of the time.
 Consider the word “a”; do we pronounce it to rhyme with “say” or with “uh”?
 Which way is not always based on a rule but sometimes on the speaker’s custom (and dialects and idiolects give more examples).
 That means we have to find every instance of “a”, of “read”, and of every other word that has a pronunciation ambiguity and write code for every instance, not just every word in that collection but every time each one of those words appears.
 Talk about a burden.
+I try to remember to do it for “r e a d” and probably miss some.
+I never remember to do it for “a”.
+That comes up too often.

 And other strings make the problem bigger.
 Suppose you offer the URL www.example.com.
 One TTS program read the “www” in a URL as “world wide web”, but that is not what the listener should type into a browser address bar and we didn’t tell them to.
 It should say “dot” for “.” in a URL but not say that at the end of a sentence unless the dot ends a URL that is also at the end of a sentence, but maybe it should say “period” if it’s discussing punctuation.
 If you surround a URL with angle brackets, which is a convention, should angle brackets be silent?
 Certainly not always.
-And an opening angle bracket is an opening angle bracket in one context but a left-pointing arrowhead in another context or a less-than symbol in yet another even if there's no space to its right.
+And a closing angle bracket is a closing angle bracket in one context but a right-pointing arrowhead in another context or a greater-than symbol in yet another even if there's no space to its right and part of ‘not equal to’ in still another context.

-Brand names often have unexpected spellings; new or obscure product brands won’t be known to TTS programs.
+Brand names often have unexpected spellings, or, occasionally, expected spellings with unexpected pronunciations; new or obscure product brands won’t be known to TTS programs and neither will unexpected pronunciations.
 Plain English writing has misspellings; should a misspelling be rendered faithfully to the original error or corrected only when pronounced but not for sightful readers?
 Sentences usually begin with capital letters and that helps TTS programs determine how to sound out the sentence, but if a sentence begins by naming a computer command that has to be in all lower case, will the TTS program still recognize that it starts a sentence, thus giving the proper sound?
 What about command arguments that are words that begin with hyphens, either one or two?

 Add to that that you don’t know what TTS program a user is using, or what version of it, and that recognized vocabularies are probably proprietary, so you probably can’t get them from TTS companies, or look them up on the Web.